-The camera-enforced closures used in the Canonbury East LTN are anticipated to generate some enforcement income within the parking account.
+The camera-enforced closures used in the Canonbury West are anticipated to generate some enforcement income within the parking account.

 Financial modelling of the various options indicates that the overall revenue streams under the LTN programme will be able to achieve the current School Streets and Lorry Control MTFS model over the 2020-23 MTFS period.
 There will be reductions in income in later years as compliance increases and this will need to be considered as part of future MTFS planning.
-Currently six enforcement cameras (at four locations) enforce the no motor vehicle restrictions in the Canonbury East LTN.
-There are two further enforcement cameras at Elmore Street and Halliford Street which are currently not enforcing.
+Currently four enforcement cameras (at four locations) enforce the no motor vehicle restrictions in the Canonbury West LTN.
 The revenue from these cameras will contribute to the overall parking revenue targets.